 John G. Mahler Student Center.
 Fashioned after Independence Hall in Philadelphia, the John G. Mahler Student Center displays exact replicas of the Liberty Bell, the Declaration of Independence, and the Constitution of the United States.
-Housed on the main floor of the Student Center are the Hoblitzelle Patriot Cafe, the Meadows Library, the Hillcrest Great Hall, the Hunt President's Dining Room, the Alumni Relations Office, and the Cashier's Office.
-The Student Life Offices, student game room and lounge areas, the Jones Fireside Room, the SGA Office, the Spiritual Life Office, and the Portrait Gallery are located on the second floor.
-The lower level of the Student Center houses campus mail services, the Registrar's Office, the Financial Aid Office, and the Founders Bookstore.
+Housed on the main floor of the Student Center are the Hoblitzelle Patriot Cafe, the Meadows Library, the Hillcrest Great Hall, the Hunt President's Dining Room, the External Affairs Office, the Center for Service-Learning, and the Spiritual Life Office.
+The Student Life Offices, student game room and lounge areas, the Jones Fireside Room, the SGA Office, and the Portrait Gallery are located on the second floor.
+The lower level of the Student Center houses campus mail services, the Registrar's Office, the DBU Veteran Services Office, the Financial Aid Office, the Cashier's Office, and the Graduate Office.

 Landry Welcome Center.
-Named after Christian servant leaders Tom and Alicia Landry, the Landry Welcome Center houses the the Office of Undergraduate Admissions.
-Also housed here are the Lord Braine of Wheatley Room, convenient meeting rooms, a small multi-media theater, and a special suite featuring some of the Landrys' professional and personal memorabilia.
+Named after Christian servant leaders Tom and Alicia Landry, the Landry Welcome Center houses the Office of Undergraduate Admissions.
+Also housed here are convenient meeting rooms, a small multi-media theater, and a special suite featuring some of the Landry's professional and personal memorabilia.